goatshriek/stumpless/README.md

 ## Basic Usage
-If you want to start off slow, then you can use the `stumplog` function as a direct replacement:
+If you want to start off slow, then you can use the `stumplog` function as a direct replacement for the syslog function:

     syslog( LOG_INFO | LOG_USER, "My message" );
     // can be directly replaced with:
     stumplog( LOG_INFO | LOG_USER, "My message" );

-If you don't open a target, this will log messages to the default target for the
-platform: on a Linux this is `/dev/log`, on a Mac system this will be `/var/run/syslog`, and on a Windows machine it is the Windows Event Log.
+If you haven't opened a target, this will log messages to the default target for the platform: on a Linux this is `/dev/log`, on a Mac system this will be `/var/run/syslog`, and on a Windows machine it is the Windows Event Log.
 If you open a target or a few before calling `stumplog`, then logs will be sent to the most recently opened target.